 A life-long conservationist and philanthropist, Vianna has a variety of wildlife experience, including fieldwork, fundraising, advising, management and start-ups.
-She is a founder member of Peace Parks Foundation and of WildInvest, and has been involved in various capacities with Tusk Trust, Support for Africa, the Sahara Conservation Fund, AfriCat, The Red Cross, Bonobo Conservation Initiative.
+She is a founder member of Peace Parks Club and of WildInvest, and has been involved in various capacities with Tusk Trust, Support for Africa, the Sahara Conservation Fund, AfriCat, The Red Cross, Bonobo Conservation Initiative.

 Canines for Africa is fortunate to work in collaboration with Canine Conservation.
 The training of both our dogs and rangers is carried out by K9 Conservation, one of the best organisations in the conservation K9 service industry.